 - Controls hunger

-If you have a juicer, try the excellent ginger shot recipes.
+If you have a juicer, you should try the excellent ginger shot recipes.

-NOTE: Turmeric is very strong so don’t use too much.
-More ginger makes a hotter and spicier latte.
-In addition, turmeric is not very bioavailable, therefore, try adding a few crushed black peppers releasing piperine into the Latte.
-This greatly increases absorption.
+NOTE: Adding more ginger makes a hotter and spicier latte.
+However, turmeric easily becomes too overwhelming.
+In addition, turmeric is not very bioavailable, therefore, try adding a few crushed black peppers which greatly increases the bioavailability of turmeric.